mdcourse/mdcourse.github.io/docs/source/chapters/chapter6.rst

 .. label:: end_test_MonteCarlo_class

-The evolution of the potential energy as a function of the number of step are written in the *Outputs/Epot.dat* file and can be plotted.
+The evolution of the potential energy as a function of the number of steps are written in the *Outputs/Epot.dat* file and can be plotted.